Finding a Top Financial Advisor Firm in San Rafael, California

 Minimum AssetsNo set account minimum

-Private Ocean, a fee-only financial advisor firm, is the top-rated outfit in San Rafael.
+Private Ocean, a fee-only financial advisor firm, is our top-rated firm in San Rafael.
 With additional offices in San Francisco and Seattle, Private Ocean has nine certified financial planners (CFPs) working out of its headquarters in San Rafael, as well as other accredited professionals, including a chartered financial analyst (CFA), a certified investment management analyst (CIMA), a certified private wealth advisor (CPWA), among others.

 With a $2 million investment requirement, a majority of Private Ocean's clients are high-net-worth individuals, although the firm also works with individuals who don't have a high net worth, as well as pension and profit-sharing plans and business entities.